Deutschlandstipendium

 • Subject-related including ERASMUS+: Scholarship remains in place, even with DAAD grant.

-• Recommendation: If possible, study abroad outside the funding period to ensure regular exchange and contact with donors and other scholarship holders.
+• Recommendation: If possible, study abroad outside the funding period in order to ensure regular exchange and contact with donors and other scholarship holders.

 Temporary waiver of the scholarship

-• Possible, e.g. for the duration of a DAAD-funded study abroad program or during other funding that cannot be received at the same time as the Deutschlandstipendium.
+• Possible, e.g. for the period of study abroad funded by the DAAD or while receiving other funding that cannot be received at the same time as the Deutschlandstipendium.

 • This does not extend the approval period.